Blog

 }

-It could seems ridiculous here because the methods are all in the same place and are doing nothing but it's not uncommon to see some long runs of async method in enterprise legacies.
+It may seem ridiculous here because the methods are all in the same place and are doing nothing, but it's not uncommon to see long chains of async methods in enterprise legacy code.

-Let's take a look of what this code looks like when its compiles:
+Let's take a look at what this code looks like when it compiles:

 using System;